 An effective break means maximizing the energy in the cue ball and spreading the object balls widely.
-Having the proper equipment is definitely a good start.
-Break cues these days come with all types of various tips.
-The harder the tip, the quicker the cue ball will accelerate upon contact.
+Having the proper equipment, like a Break cue, is definitely a good start but even more important is having the right training and the proper technique!

 Here are five basic tips to help any level player achieve a more effective break:

 Take your favorite rack and try to freeze as many balls to one another as you can.
 If a large cluster of balls remains together after your break, the rack may not have been perfectly tight.
 If you're playing at a place that has mismatched balls, try putting the odd ones in the back row.

 It's more effective to contact the rack squarely than to hit the balls as hard as you can.
 The ideal break moves the cue ball very little after impact and explodes the racked balls, so make adjustments if you need to.
 If the cue ball is going forward after you contact the rack, aim a little lower on the cue ball.
 If it's moving off to the right, aim more to the left of the head ball.

 You should always try to keep the cue ball in the center of the table after the break because: